Community Voices

 Brianna

-Brianna (24 years old) Caregiver to mom (Mandy), genetically positive for Huntington’s disease.
+Brianna (24 years old) caregiver to mom (Mandy), genetically positive for Huntington’s disease.

 Brianna’s earliest memories with her grandmother take place in a nursing home.
 This is where her grandmother, who was incapacitated and bedbound, lived and where her grandfather spent his time tending to his beloved wife.
 Brianna visited often, bringing smiles and drawings, which she would tape to her grandmother’s bed.
 “I thought her inability to walk or even communicate was part of aging,” Brianna remembers.
 “No one told me that she had Huntington’s disease.”